 Policy-Based VPN

-Beside the basic VPN settings (which are the same for both types, i.e., crypto settings, WAN IP addresses, etc.) policy-based VPNs need proxy-ID statements that declare the source and destination of the tunneled networks.
+Besides the basic VPN settings (which are the same for both types, i.e., crypto settings, WAN IP addresses, etc.) policy-based VPNs need proxy-ID statements that declare the source and destination of the tunnelled networks.
 Synonyms for proxy-IDs are phase 2 selectors or quick mode selectors.
 Those selectors can either be complete IP subnets or single IP addresses both with either “any” service or just single TCP/UDP ports.
 In any case, every pair of selectors creates a phase 2 (IPsec) tunnel / security association!
 That is: if you have X network statements on the local side and Y network statements on the remote side, you’ll have up to X*Y phase 2 tunnels.
 Ridiculous.

 Note that on some firewalls you need an extra security policy section (ACLs/ACEs) in order to control the traffic.
-For example, on a Palo Alto firewall every traffic is controlled via security policies.
+For example, on a Palo Alto firewall, every traffic is controlled via security policies.
 Now if a policy-based VPN is terminated here, you have two (!) segments where you must control the traffic: via the phase 2 selectors (to have the VPN come up) and in the security policy (to allow/deny the traffic).

 A well-known firewall that only supports policy-based VPNs is the Cisco ASA firewall.
 (Update: Since version 9.7, ASA supports route-based VPNs!)
 Here you’re using so-called crypto maps that specify the tunneled networks.
 Commonly complete IP subnets are used for both ends (source and destination) while the service is mostly set to “any”.
 (If you want to allow/deny certain connections you can either add many different traffic selections here, which generates lots of phase 2 SAs, or you must use an additional ACL for that.)

 Another firewall that is able to configure policy-based VPNs is the FortiGate from Fortinet (if enabled explicitly).
-Here you don’t have a separate policy but a third option within the security policy: Beside “ACCEPT” and “DENY” you can now “IPsec” the traffic.
+Here you don’t have a separate policy but a third option within the security policy: Besides “ACCEPT” and “DENY” you can now “IPsec” the traffic.
 Note that every single policy entry generates its own phase 2 tunnel according to its source-destination-service objects.
 You’ll have many IPsec tunnel afterwards.
-And of course you must match the tunnel statements on the remote VPN peer firewall exactly to become active.
+And of course, you must match the tunnel statements on the remote VPN peer firewall exactly to become active.

 Advantages of Route-Based VPNs